yzmydd/Course-Project-Part-3/README.md

-# Course-Project-Part-3
-Casino Blackjack – C++ Project
+# Casino Blackjack – C++ Project

-Author: Member1 (Team Name: TN)
+**Author:** Member1 (Team Name: TN)
+**Date Published:** *(Insert date here)*

+---

-Date Published: (Insert your submission date here) Project Overview
+## Project Overview
 This project is a single-player Casino Blackjack game written in C++.
-The program simulates realistic Blackjack gameplay using correct casino rules.
-The player can place bets and make decisions such as hit, stand, double down, and split pairs.
-The game also includes a simplified basic strategy suggestion system to guide the player based on the dealer’s up card and the player's hand.

-This project was developed for the CIS7 course to demonstrate algorithmic thinking, discrete structures, decision-making logic, and C++ programming techniques.

-Features

-Single-player Blackjack against the dealer

-Supports full casino rules:

-Hit

-Stand

-Double Down

-Split Pairs

-Special rules for split Aces

-Automatic Ace handling for soft and hard hands

-Dealer hits until 17 and stands on 17 or more

-Blackjack pays 3:2

-Betting system with bankroll tracking

-Handles multiple hands after splitting

-Basic strategy recommendations

-Console-based interface

-Programming Approaches & Concepts Used
-1. Object-Oriented Programming

-Classes for Card, Deck, and Hand encapsulate the logic.

-Modular structure supports clean and maintainable code.

-2. Discrete Structures

-Vectors store the deck, player hands, and split hands.

-Decision trees model player choices such as hit/stand/double/split.

-The game phases act like a finite state machine.

-3. Algorithms

-Hand value calculations including Ace adjustments.

-Dealer AI implementation based on standard Blackjack rules.

-Basic strategy logic using conditional decision-making.

-4. Randomization

-Uses std::shuffle and mt19937 to simulate a shuffled deck

-Repository Structure
-YourRepoName
- ┣ src/
- │   ┗ blackjack.cpp
- ┣ README.md
- ┗ Blackjack_Flowchart.drawio (optional)

-How to Compile and Run
-Compile (Linux/Mac/WSL):
-g++ -std=c++17 blackjack.cpp -o blackjack

-Run:
-./blackjack

-Compile on Windows (MinGW):
-g++ -std=c++17 blackjack.cpp -o blackjack.exe

-How to Play

-Start the program and read the rules summary.

-You begin with a $100 bankroll.

-Enter your bet at the start of each round.

-Cards are dealt and one dealer card is shown.

-Choose an action:

-H = Hit

-S = Stand

-D = Double Down

-P = Split Pair (when allowed)

-Complete all player hands.

-Dealer reveals cards and finishes its turn.

-The program determines wins, losses, or pushes and updates your bankroll.

-You can choose to play another round.
+It simulates realistic Blackjack gameplay, including betting, hitting, standing, doubling down, and splitting pairs.
+The game also includes a simplified basic strategy suggestion system to help the player make decisions based on the dealer’s up card and the player's hand.

+This project was created for the CIS7 course to demonstrate understanding of discrete structures, algorithmic design, and C++ programming concepts.

+---

+## Features
+- Single-player Blackjack against the dealer
+- Full casino rules including hit, stand, double down, and split pairs
+- Correct handling of soft and hard hands
+- Dealer hits on 16 or less and stands on 17 or more
+- Blackjack pays 3:2
+- Bankroll system for betting
+- Supports multiple hands after splitting
+- Basic strategy recommendation system
+- Console-based interface

+---

+## Programming Approaches and Concepts Used

+### Object-Oriented Programming
+- Classes created for Card, Deck, and Hand
+- Encapsulated logic for easier maintenance and readability

+### Discrete Structures
+- Vectors used for the deck, player hands, and split hands
+- Branching game decisions represented using if/else structures
+- Game flow follows a finite state machine model

+### Algorithms
+- Hand value calculation with Ace-as-1-or-11 adjustment
+- Dealer AI based on standard Blackjack rules
+- Basic strategy decision algorithm

+### Randomization
+- Uses `std::shuffle` and `mt19937` to simulate realistic card shuffling

+---

+## How to Play

+1. Start the program from your terminal or command prompt.
+2. You begin the game with a bankroll of $100.
+3. At the start of each round, enter the amount you want to bet.
+4. The player receives two cards, and the dealer receives two cards (one card face up).
+5. Based on your hand, choose one of the following actions:
+   - `H` = Hit (draw another card)
+   - `S` = Stand (end your turn for that hand)
+   - `D` = Double Down (double your bet and receive exactly one more card)
+   - `P` = Split (only available when the first two cards have the same value)
+6. If you split, each hand is played separately using the same rules.
+7. After all player hands are completed, the dealer reveals their full hand.
+8. The dealer hits until reaching at least 17 and stands on 17 or more.
+9. The game compares each of your hands against the dealer:
+   - Higher total wins
+   - Same total results in a push
+   - Going over 21 results in a bust
+10. Your bankroll is updated based on the outcome of the round.
+11. Choose whether to continue playing or end the game.